RicoJia/SLAM_Simulator_Winter_Project/rigid2d/README.md

 ### System setup

+- ROS Melodic
+- Linux Ubuntu 18.04
-python 2.7 (python 3 above will have trouble launching rqt_plot)
+- python 2.7 (python 3 above will have trouble launching rqt_plot)

 ### Usage
 - If you have a differential drive robot and your control package publishes a turtlesim/Twist message, you can use fake_diff_encoders and odometer to visualize your result on rviz